Kandace Krueger: Miss Texas USA

-Miss USA
+Miss USA 2001

-Krueger represented Texas in the Miss USA 2001 pageant broadcast live from Gary, Indiana in March 2001.
-She made the semi-finals, becoming the first Texan to make the top ten in three years, placed second in the swimsuit competition (9.38) and fourth in the evening gown competition (9.29).
+Krueger represented Texas at Miss USA 2001, in Gary, Indiana in March 2001.
+She reached the semi-finals, becoming the first Texan to make the top ten in three years, placed second in the swimsuit competition (9.38) and fourth in the evening gown competition (9.29).
 She entered the top five in second place, with an average combined score of 9.33.
 After the final interview round she was ranked second, but went on to win the pageant.

 During her homecoming in Texas, she was given the key to the city of Austin, presented to the Senate, and met with governor Rick Perry.

-Miss Universe - second runner up
+Miss Universe 2001

-As Miss USA, Krueger earned the right to represent the United States at the Miss Universe 2001 Pageant in Bayamón, Puerto Rico, where she finished as second runner-up, ahead of Celina Jaitley of India and Eva Ekvall of Venezuela and behind Evelina Papantoniou of Greece and winner Denise Quiñones of Puerto Rico.
-She placed third in the swimsuit competition (9.37) and fourth in evening gown (9.45).

-Career and family

-Prior to Miss USA, Krueger attended Texas A&M and studied journalism.
-Her ambition was to become a sports newsbroadcaster.
-She was given the chance to be a presenter for the Miss USA 2002 broadcast.

-She is currently the host of the weekday TV show Today with Kandace broadcast in Dallas, TX.
+Krueger represented the United States at Miss Universe 2001 and was the second runner-up.
+Her national costume was a cowgirl.